cf73/ces2021/content/collections/people/eva-donlan.md

     type: institution
     enabled: true
 email: Eva@Cambridge-Ellis.org
-bio: 'I am thrilled to be joining the Cambridge-Ellis community!
-I’ve spent the last six years in Vermont where I worked as a rock climbing instructor and preschool teacher while studying creative writing.
-Nature-based learning and farm education are subjects I value deeply; I am looking forward to creating a nurturing classroom where we will foster a sense of wonder for the world around us!'
+bio: 'I look forward to supporting the Blue Room for the 2024-25 school year while Liz M. is on maternity leave!
+Since graduating from college in 2021, I’ve worked with infants, toddlers, and lower preschool; I’m thrilled to dip my toes into the world of upper preschool next year!
+Nature-based learning is something I value deeply and center in my classroom teaching.
+In my free time I love to trail run, practice yoga, and read next to my corpulent cat, Mr. Pudding.'
-photo: 39076c8b-5555-47a6-b1a5-408c715ae69e.jpeg
+photo: "eva's-headshot.jpg"
 role:
   - teacher
 updated_by: 1179db75-8eeb-4bad-8e60-d5005aef7ef8
-updated_at: 1720637684
+updated_at: 1722623378
 ---